The Guide to Buying the Best Flounder Gigging Lights For Sale

 - Largely effected by tidal swings, weather fronts moving through, and changing bottoms as you move from spot to spot.

-- Swamp Eye Submersible Flounder Gigging Lights are some of the best flounder gigging lights for this situation, as they can adjust adjust color tone the fly.
+- Swamp Eye Submersible flounder gigging lights are some of the best flounder gigging lights for this situation, as they can adjust adjust color tone the fly.
+They are also highly resistant to saltwater corrosion.

 - High wattage, which naturally comes with pretty high brightness, although less efficient in terms of lumen per watts than LEDs.